-For many years, Texas was a state like most others where you could only get a divorce granted by a family court judge if you specified a specific fault ground in your original petition for divorce.
+Texas was a state like most others for many years where you could only get a divorce granted by a family court judge if you specified a specific fault ground in your original petition for divorce.
 This means that you needed to have had a specific reason or cause for your divorce to be necessary.
-In the past 50 or 60 years that changed in Texas period now, Texas has joined every other state in the country as being a place where you can get divorced for no specific reason at all.
+In the past 50 or 60 years that changed in Texas, Texas has joined every other state in the country as a place where you can get divorced for no specific reason at all.
 This is known as a no-fault divorce.

-A no-fault divorce does not require you to specify a specific action or circumstance on which to base your divorce in.
-Rather, all you need to say is that you and your spouse have a discord or conflict and personalities that are irreconcilable and are leading you all towards divorce.
+A no-fault divorce does not require you to specify a specific action or circumstance to base your divorce.
+Rather, all you need to say is that you and your spouse have a discord or conflict and personalities that are irreconcilable and lead you all towards divorce.
 You all have attempted to work through some personality differences and have concluded that your marriage cannot be salvaged.
 As a result, you and your spouse need to get a divorce based on this circumstance.
-Thinkers, politicians, and observers of our society have been weighing in on no-fault divorces for many years.
+Thinkers, politicians, and observers of our society have weighed in on no-fault divorces for many years.
 Each side of the coin has presented arguments as to why or why not fault divorces are a good or bad thing.

 What is abandonment in conjunction with a Texas divorce case?

-Before we can discuss abandonment as it pertains to a Texas divorce we first need to define what abandonment is.
-If you are in a circumstance where your spouse left you, your children, and your home without displaying an intent to return at any point in the future then it may be the case that he or she has abandoned you and your marriage.
-If you provided him or her with permission to leave or asked him or her to leave then this would negate an argument that abandonment has a curd in your marriage.
-For example, throwing your husband out of the house for any reason does not necessarily negate every ground for divorce but it does negate the grounds of divorce for abandonment.
+Before discussing abandonment as it pertains to a Texas divorce, we first need to define what abandonment is.
+If you are in a circumstance where your spouse left you, your children, and your home without displaying an intent to return at any point in the future, then it may be the case that they have abandoned you and your marriage.
+If you provided them with permission to leave or asked them to leave, this would negate an argument that abandonment has a curd in your marriage.
+For example, throwing your husband out of the house for any reason does not necessarily negate every ground for divorce, but it does negate the grounds of divorce for abandonment.

-Part and parcel with an abandonment claim are that the failure to support the other spouse occurred as a result of the abandonment.
-If your spouse were to leave your home but was making periodic payments into your checking account so that you could buy groceries, support your family, and otherwise provide for yourself then your abandonment argument would not be as strong as it would have been had these payments not been made.
+Part and parcel with an abandonment claim are that the failure to support the other spouse occurred due to the abandonment.
+If your spouse were to leave your home but were making periodic payments into your checking account so that you could buy groceries, support your family, and otherwise provide for yourself, then your abandonment argument would not be as strong as it would have been had these payments not been made.
 The state of Texas requires that spouses support one another from a financial perspective.
 The way that your family supports you may be unique to you and your circumstances.
 However, the court will try to apply a much more objective measure when and if the issue of abandonment is presented to the judge.

 How do abandonment and trial separation differ from one another question mark?

-Abandonment is not the same thing as telling your spouse that you are going to be attempting a trial separation or something of that sort.
+Abandonment is not the same thing as telling your spouse that you will be attempting a trial separation or something of that sort.
 First of all, Texas does not honor legal separations or anything like that.
-Many states do but Texas does not.
-Abandonment has more permanency to it where there is no attempt to reconcile or to attempt to work through any problems in the marriage.
-Rather, abandonment is done with the intent to not return or at least to not return for an extended period.
+Many states do, but Texas does not.
+Abandonment has more permanency to it where there is no attempt to reconcile or attempt to work through any problems in the marriage.
+Rather, abandonment is done with the intent not to return or at least not return for an extended period.

-If your spouse were to attempt to argue that he or she was under the impression that you all were attempting at trial separation it would be much more likely that a judge would need to be shown proof that measures to save the marriage such as frequent conversations, attempts to attend counseling virtually or things of that nature were done the first period otherwise, a separation with no intent to reconcile can take on the look of abandonment rather quickly.
+If your spouse were to attempt to argue that they were under the impression that you all were attempting at trial separation, it would be much more likely that a judge would need to be shown proof that measures to save the marriage, such as frequent conversations, attempts to attend counseling virtually or things of that nature were done the first period otherwise, a separation with no intent to reconcile can take on the look of abandonment rather quickly.

-Many times in a divorce you may find yourself in a circumstance where you are attempting to argue that you are spouse acted unjustly and that you were harmed as a result.
+Often in a divorce, you may find yourself in a circumstance where you are attempting to argue that your spouse acted unjustly and that you were harmed as a result.
 And abandonment circumstances could be one of those times where it would be fairly easy for you to present an argument like this.
-For instance, the abandonment may be one where you felt emotionally abandoned if not financially or abandoned.
-By telling a judge that you were abandoned by your spouse you may be attempting to assert the high ground from a moral standpoint and to show that you were wronged by your spouse.
+For instance, the abandonment may be one where you felt emotionally abandoned, if not financially or abandoned.
+By telling a judge that your spouse abandoned you, you may be attempting to assert the high ground from a moral standpoint and show that your spouse was wronged.

-Another issue to keep in mind is that if you and your spouse continually seek to reconcile with one another then each attempted reconciliation will start the Clock back over as far as abandonment is concerned.
-This means that if during the time your spouse was gone he or she did attempt to reconcile with you in some way then your position may not be as strong as you would like regarding abandonment.
+Another issue to keep in mind is that if you and your spouse continually seek to reconcile with one another, then each attempted reconciliation will start the Clock back over as far as abandonment is concerned.
+This means that if during the time your spouse was gone, they did attempt to reconcile with you somehow, then your position may not be as strong as you would like regarding abandonment.
 Keep this in mind when you present this as a possible fault ground for your divorce case.

 What about issues with mobility and moving for work purposes?

-The past year has shown that many of us are fortunate enough to be able to get work done from different places across the globe.
-Mobile workplaces in remote employment may not be the norm but they certainly aren't as uncommon as they used to be.
-If you find yourself in a position where you are needing to move for work but your spouse does not want to that may have you thinking more along the lines of abandonment as an issue for your family to be facing.
+The past year has shown that many of us are fortunate enough to get work done from different places across the globe.
+Mobile workplaces in remote employment may not be the norm.
+Still, they certainly aren't as uncommon as they used to be if you find yourself in a position where you need to move for work, but your spouse does not want to, that may have you thinking more along the lines of abandonment as an issue for your family to be facing.

-For instance, let's suppose that you are transferred from The Houston area for work to San Antonio.
-Both sides of the family are in Houston and the only reason to move would be for work period now, I believe this is a pretty good reason for a move but the question we need to be asking ourselves for today's blog posts is whether your spouse's unwillingness to move for your job would be considered to be abandonment.
-Based on my understanding of the law in my experience I do not believe that a family court judge would find your spouse has abandoned you if he or she does not move with you to San Antonio for your job.
+For instance, let's suppose you are transferred from The Houston area to San Antonio.
+Both sides of the family are in Houston, and the only reason to move would be for work period now; I believe this is a pretty good reason for a move, but the question we need to be asking ourselves for today's blog posts is whether your spouse's unwillingness to move for your job would be considered to be abandonment.
+Based on my understanding of the law in my experience, I do not believe that a family court judge would find your spouse has abandoned you if they do not move with you to San Antonio for your job.